collab-project/videojs-record/README.md

 ![Audio-only screenshot](examples/img/audio-only.png?raw=true "Audio-only screenshot")

-If you're only recording audio, you also need to include wavesurfer.js and the videojs-wavesurfer and microphone plugins.
-Make sure to place them before the `videojs.record.js` script.
+When recording audio-only, also include the wavesurfer.js library and the videojs-wavesurfer and microphone plugins.
+Make sure to place this before the `videojs.record.js` script.

 ```html